-Bill logs a Clean Sweep in ARRL CW Sweepstakes with a 20' DX Flagpole
+Clean Sweep in ARRL CW SS with a 20' DX Flagpole in HOA

 Does this mean anyone can do it?
 YES!
 Now you (and your friends) can get a clean sweep with Real DX confidence from your DX Vertical or DX Flagpole.
 You might want to get your contest or net control game in order.